Jasper Productivity Solutions

 • What To Do With All Those Business Cards?

-Action files enable you to unclutter your desk yet still keep reminders and current papers close at hand.
-Also known as working files, these files are usually separate from -- and in addition to - client, project, or reference files.
+The solution to desk clutter is action files.
+These let you unclutter your desk, yet still keep reminders and current papers close at hand.
+Also known as working files, these files are usually separate from - and in addition to - client, project, or reference files.
 Action files are for current or pending activities and miscellaneous things you must act on.
+They are not for long-term storage of papers you're finished with, but didn't get around to filing.

-Action files must always be within easy reach-- ideally in a small desktop file holder that holds the file folders upright so the tabs are clearly visible.
+To be effective, action files must always be within easy reach - ideally in a small desktop file holder that holds the file folders upright so the tabs are clearly visible.

-For added peace of mind, make a note in your calendar or scheduling software to remind you of important dates.
+For added peace of mind, make a note in your calendar to remind you of important dates.
 This combats the "out of sight, out of mind" worry and lets you clear your desk without fearing you'll forget something important.

 Suggested categories for Action Files: